Recipes from Italy

 Serving: 100gCalories: 273kcalCarbohydrates: 22gProtein: 5gFat: 21gSaturated Fat: 3gPolyunsaturated Fat: 5gMonounsaturated Fat: 12gSodium: 2160mgPotassium: 751mgFiber: 10gSugar: 12gVitamin A: 357IUVitamin C: 10mgCalcium: 57mgIron: 2mg

-Keyword caponata recipe, sicilian caponata, traditional caponata
+Keyword authentic sicilian caponata recipe, caponata recipe, sicilian caponata

 Tried this recipe?Mention @recipesfromitaly or tag #recipesfromitaly!